 - Blackhawks’ Taylor Hall Can Shape Connor Bedard’s Future

 An honorable mention goes to Ed Belfour, who played in Chicago for eight seasons and recorded a 2.65 goals-against average and a .903 save percentage.

 #3 Corey Crawford

 Crawford has solid numbers throughout his career.
-In 366 career games, the former second-round draft pick has compiled a record of 206-110-42.
-He’s recorded a 2.37 goals against average and a .918 save percentage — respectable totals given the tough competition year in and year out in the Central Division.
+In 366 career games, the former second-round draft pick has compiled a record of 206-110-42 (at the time of writing).
+He’s recorded a 2.37 goals-against average and a .918 save percentage — respectable totals given the tough competition year in and year out in the Central Division.
 In the end, it’s Crawford’s impressive playoff resume that has earned him a spot on this list.
 Winning in the NHL isn’t easy.
 Winning in the playoffs is even harder.
 The hardest challenge for a team, however, comes during the Stanley Cup Final when all bets are off.
 Whatever happened during the preview 82 games and three playoff rounds ultimately means nothing at that point — and it’s when Crawford has played some of his best hockey.